allenai/infinigram-api/README.md

     proxy --> api
 ```

+This application is deployed on Ai2's [Skiff](https://skiff.allenai.org/) platform.
+It's a wrapper over k8s designed to streamline development and deployment.

+The API and worker are in different deployments and are separately scalable.

 Both the API and worker access infini-gram and the associated indexes.
 The API will pass any `attribution` requests to the queue and await the result.
 The worker reads requests from the queue and works them, returning the result to the queue when finished.
 Requests other than `attribution` will be handled in the API. `attribution` requests are split off because they take much longer, which was causing the server to hang under load.